Part 1: Introduction

 For the purposes of this Advice Note, external wall systems are cladding systems (including cavity barriers and any insulation material exposed in the cavity behind the cladding), spandrel panels, window infill panels, balconies, solar shading and any other architectural feature or attachment to the external building structure.

-The aim any supporting wall appraisal exercise should be to provide assurance that building occupants are not placed at undue risk of harm as a result of fire spread via the external wall system.
-The appraisal of the external wall and other features should inform and form part of the fire risk assessment for the building or premises.
+The aim of the fire safety risk assessment and any supporting appraisal exercise should be to provide assurance that building occupants are not placed at undue risk of harm as a result of fire spread via the external wall system.

 This advice note applies to existing multi-storey residential buildings of two or more storeys, including: